 In 2016, Ecuador created a marine sanctuary in the area of Darwin and Wolf that includes 15,000 square miles as off limits to all fishing to conserve the sharks that congregate there and the ecosystem on which they rely.
 32% of the waters around the Galapagos islands will now be protected from fishing.

-June - November: The water is cooler, 60-75F, 16-24C; Whale Shark sightings are greater.
+- June - November average water temperature: 60-75F, 16-24C (Cooler water and Whale Shark sightings are greater.)

-5 - 7mm wetsuit recommended.
+- 5 - 7mm wetsuit recommended.
 See Captain's Logs to get exact water temperatures.

-All dives are made from two 8 ft x 20 ft dive tenders.
+- All dives are made from two 8 ft x 20 ft dive tenders.